 We absolutely do not maintain any VPN logs of any kind.
 We utilize shared IP addresses rather than dynamic or static IPs, so it is not possible to match a user to an external IP.
 These are some of the many solutions we have implemented to enable the strongest levels of anonymity amongst VPN services.
 Further, we would like to encourage our users to use an anonymous e-mail and pay with Bitcoins to ensure even higher levels of anonymity should it be required.
 Our core verticals are privacy, quality of service, and prompt customer support.
 We will not share any information with third parties without a valid court order.
 With that said, it is impossible to match a user to any activity on our system since we utilize shared IPs and maintain absolutely no logs.

-For payment they accept credit cards, Paypal, Bitcoin, and Liberty Reserve.
+For payment they accept credit cards, Paypal, Bitcoin.

 The service costs $6.95 per month, or $40 per year.
 This is about half the cost of the other VPN providers listed here.